mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 8- Querying Documents

-Alright, now let me show you how to retrieve the
+Alright, now let me show you how to retrieve documents from a *MongoDB* database.
+So I'm going to create another function, *async* function *getCourses*.